ermatlock/we-go-travel-tracker/README.md

 - 100% Lighthouse Score for accessibility.
 ## Instructions

+The deployed site is [here!](https://ermatlock.github.io/we-go-travel-tracker/) You will still need to download and run the local server before you will see the fully functional site.

+To set up the local API server:
+- Clone the [repository](https://github.com/turingschool-examples/travel-tracker-api) to your local machine
+- `cd` into the repo
+- Then install the library dependencies.
+Run:
+`npm install`, then `npm start`

 To download the repository:
 - Clone the [repository](https://github.com/ermatlock/we-go-travel-tracker) to your local machine
 - `cd` into the project